RTXteam/RTX/deploy/preview/README.md

 Three ways, all of which end up running the same scripts on the runner.

 - Comment `/deploy` on the pull request.
 Comment `/undeploy` to remove it again.
-Only comments from an OWNER, MEMBER or COLLABORATOR are acted on.
+Only comments from an OWNER, MEMBER or COLLABORATOR are acted on. `/deploy --force` skips the fast redeploy described below and always rebuilds the image.
 - Actions tab, pick **Preview Deploy**, **Run workflow**, fill in `pr_number`.
 Tick `run_tests` to also run the ARAX test suite inside the container, and put anything extra in `pytest_args`.
+  Tick `force_rebuild` for the same effect as `/deploy --force`.
 - On the host directly: `bash deploy/preview/deploy.sh 2853 my-branch`.
+Pass the head commit as a third argument to make a fast redeploy possible, and `--force` to rule one out.

-The workflow posts one sticky comment on the pull request with the URL, the branch and short commit, and the smoke test table.
+The workflow posts one sticky comment on the pull request with the URL, the branch and short commit, whether the deploy was a fast redeploy or a full rebuild, and the smoke test table.
 Redeploying updates that same comment instead of adding a new one.
 A refused `/deploy` (fork pull request, closed pull request) gets a short reply saying why.

 The scripts always run from the workflow's own branch on master, never from the pull request.
 The pull request head is checked out